 Do not forget those points or you will not be able to remove your GPU from your motherboard without breaking something.
 Always handle your components with the utmost care and if you feel yourself becoming agitated just walk away for a minute – you wouldn’t want to accidentally break a $300 graphics card!

 Installation is no different than removal, only it’s in reverse.
 “Assemble in reverse of disassemble.”
-Plug your new GPU in (don’t worry about the tab this time, it’ll click into place) and then secure it to the PCI slots using the screws you just removed.
+Plug your new GPU in (don’t worry about the tab this time, it’ll click into place), with the power connectors, and then secure it to the PCI slots using the screws you just removed.

 3.)
 Installing your new drivers

 Woo, your new GPU is installed!
-But, it’s still not time to fire up any games, at least not yet.
+But, it’s still not time to fire up and playany games, at least not yet.
 Chances are, you received a driver disc with your new GPU, but unless you do not have an internet connection (how are you reading this?!) simply ignore that disc and pretend it’s not even a thing.
-The drivers on that disc are old and outdated and you’ll have to update them regardless – might as well skip a step and save some time!
+The drivers on that disc are old and outdated and you’ll have to update them to the latest drivers – might as well skip a step and save some time!

 Now, time to fire up your PC!
 Don’t worry if your display looks a little funny, it’s normal and will be fixed soon.